rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Certificate Lifetime

-Given the often short delegation periods of IP addresses provided by various service providers CAs MAY want to impose shorter lifetimes for certificates which contain IP identifiers.
+Given the often short delegation periods for IP addresses provided by various service providers CAs MAY want to impose shorter lifetimes for certificates which contain IP identifiers.
 They MAY also impose restrictions on IP identifiers which are in CIDRs known to be assigned to service providers who